 D. Tests of Sufficiency

 After the anticipated mortality is established, each class must be tested for sufficiency.
-If a class fails any required sufficiency test, the class must be re-valued using a different set of mortality rates from the 2001 CSO Preferred Class Structure Mortality Table.
+If a class fails any required sufficiency test, the class must be re-valued using a different set of mortality rates from the Applicable CSO Preferred Class Structure Mortality Table.
 A company must choose a set of mortality rates under which all required tests of sufficiency can be passed.

 E. Calculation of Present Value